Trevor Hoyte (Canadian football)

-Trevor Hoyte (born May 30, 1998) is a Canadian professional football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Trevor Hoyte (born May 30, 1998) is a Canadian professional football linebacker.
+He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 University career

 Following his college career with the John Abbott College Islanders, Hoyte played U Sports football for the Carleton Ravens from 2017 to 2019.
 He played in 22 regular season games where he had 75 tackles, six tackles for a loss, 4.5 sacks, four forced fumbles, and two interceptions.
 In the 2019 season, he was named first team OUA All-star at SAM linebacker.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season and remained draft-eligible for the Canadian Football League in 2021.